How to Prioritize AI Recommendations for Clients (Without the Founder in Every Call)

 Here's the revenue problem that nobody talks about openly.

-Why is that gap so wide?
+Why is the gap so wide?
 It's not a sales problem.
 It's a deliverable design problem.

 Most audit deliverables are designed as terminal documents.
 Findings-only reports that signal "we're done."
 The client takes the recommendations in-house.
 The advisor rebuilds from zero for the next engagement.